 And then… relax!

 I’ll admit, sometimes I ask my friends to send pictures and updates on the garden and the chickens.
+I’ve trained myself to accept any failures, knowing I can always start over.
 I feel my heart leap when they say the cucumbers are “growing like crazy… can’t keep up.”
-Magic to my ears!
+That’s magic to my ears!